hydephp/develop/docs/getting-started/console-commands.md

 Display all registered routes.

-## `vendor:publish`

-Publish any publishable assets from vendor packages
+## Publish any publishable assets from vendor packages

 ```bash